Linda Nishio

 Linda Nishio (born 1952) is a Japanese-American artist whose conceptual pieces focus on self-image and issues of representation, using photographs, text, performance, and film.
-She taught at the Otis College of Art and Design in Los Angeles.
+She worked at the Women's Graphic Center of the Women's Building.
+Among other work, Nishio created the logo for New World Pictures for film director Roger Corman.
+She taught at the Otis College of Art and Design in Los Angeles and her work was included in the 2011 citywide exhibition, "Pacific Standard Time: Art in L.A., 1945-1980."

 Early life

 Raised in Los Angeles, Nishio is a third-generation Japanese-American (sansei) whose parents were two of the 120,000 forcibly relocated Japanese Americans during World War II.
 She studied art at the University of Kansas and received her Master's of Fine Arts from Rutgers University, where she studied with Geoffrey Hendricks.
 While still a graduate student, she started making visits to the Woman's Building in Los Angeles, and in 1979 or 1980 moved back to that city.
 Nishio was hired by the Women's Graphic Center of the Women's Building.
 Among other work, she created logo for New World Pictures for film director Roger Corman.
 Her first studio was also at the Women's Building.